MTstateIntroStats/IntroStatActivitiesHybrid/_book/01-A01-Summarizing-data_bias.md

 \newpage

-7. To gauge the interest of Bozeman City Voters in a new swimming pool, a local organization stood outside of the Bogart Pool in Bozeman, MT, during open hours.
-One of the questions they asked was, "Since the Bogart Pool is in such bad repair, don't you agree that the city should fund a new pool?"
+7. To gauge the interest of Bozeman City Voters in a new swimming pool, a local organization stood outside of the Bogert Pool in Bozeman, MT, during open hours.
+One of the questions they asked was, "Since the Bogert Pool is in such bad repair, don't you agree that the city should fund a new pool?"
 \vspace{0.1in}

     Sample size: